David Francis (author)

 David Francis (born 12 November 1958) is an Australian novelist, lawyer and academic.

 Life

 David Francis was born in the Mornington Bush Nursing Hospital in Victoria, Australia on 12 November 1958.
 His mother, Judith Francis, was a prominent Australian horsewoman.
-Francis spent much of his early life between Mount Eliza, where he attended The Peninsula School, and his family farm, "Tooradin Estate".
+Francis spent much of his early life between Mount Eliza, where he attended and was subsequently Dux Litterarum of The Peninsula School, and his historic family horse farm, "Tooradin Estate".

-Francis studied arts and law at Monash University in Melbourne where he received his BA and LLB.
-After graduating, Francis worked as a solicitor at Allens Arthur Robinson in Melbourne for two years.
-In 1985, Francis represented Australia in an equestrian team competing in Europe.
-He subsequently travelled to the US where he rode the US show-jumping circuit just outside New York.
+Francis studied arts and law at Monash University in Melbourne where he received his BA and LLB (hons.).
+After graduating, Francis worked as a solicitor at Allens in Melbourne for two years.
+In 1984, Francis represented Australia in an equestrian team competing in Europe.
+He subsequently travelled to the US where he rode on the US show-jumping circuit based outside New York.

-Francis is currently based in Los Angeles where he works for the law firm of Fulbright & Jaworski and is on the board of directors of PEN American Center.
-He has taught creative writing at Occidental College, University of California (Los Angeles campus) and for the Masters of Professional Writing program at University of Southern California.
-He spends part of each year in Australia and also at the Cité internationale des arts in Paris.